2020 Accredited Online Fire Science Degrees

 A degree in fire science encompasses many aspects of fire management and emergency services.
 While firefighters are able to find employment with a high school diploma and work experience, those with an associate, bachelor’s, or master's degree in fire science may have more opportunities to advance their career or qualify for a higher salary.
 A degree in fire science is comprehensive, and students will take courses on everything from how fire behaves to fire management.
 With a fire science degree, many people go on to become firefighters, where they must also complete on-the-job training and emergency medical certification.
 There are additional opportunities available with this degree, including careers as fire inspectors, fire investigators, or fire chiefs.

-Comprehensive List of Accredited Online Schools - Fire Science Degrees
+Most Popular Accredited Online Schools for Fire Science Degrees

 The online associate degree in fire science can help students secure positions as firefighters and fire investigators.
 Courses in building codes, regulations, and fire protections systems discuss the ways in which the risk of fire in the built environment can be mitigated, while classes in fire behavior and fire science discuss the spread of fire and combustion during various fire situations.

 The online bachelor’s degree program in fire science may be used to enter the career track and advance more quickly into fire chief or administrator positions.
 The bachelor’s degree covers the same foundational topics as the associate program in areas like fire science, fire prevention, and emergency response, but bachelor's students also learn about managing public service organizations, hiring fire response personnel, and the legal issues involved in emergency services.